cotarr/cert-numeric-ip/README.md

 cd cert-numeric-ip
 ```

 Check the permissions of the make-certs.sh file.
-If they are not executable,
+If it is not executable,
 you may change by typing:

 ```bash